This article describes how EDID communication works between a video source device and sink devices.

 The combination of generators and analyzers can help us to fully test, troubleshoot and understand a video system.
 Often we see that generators and analyzers come with some of each others functionality and one tool can provide a wide range of abilities.
 This is a great tool to have when working with digital video systems.

-List of supported resolutions
+EDID supported input resolutions

 Extension Detailed Timing1:2560x1600@60Hz